 Boyz n the Hood (1991)

-The story of life in South Central Los Angeles, following the fortunes or otherwise of a group of young blacks.
-Struggling to escape the violence and drugs, some of them opt for education, pinning their hopes on college, others are caught up in the violence that is endemic to the neighbourhood.
+The story of life in South Central Los Angeles, California, following the fortunes or otherwise of a group of young blacks.
+Struggling to escape the violence and drugs, some of them opt for education, pinning their hopes on college, others are caught up in the violence that is endemic to the neighborhood.